 —

-Recommendations are independently chosen by our travel editors.
-This post contains affiliate links to tours in Tirana, Albania.
-This means we get a small commission from any bookings at no extra cost to you.
+Recommendations are independently chosen based on personal travel experiences and extensive research.
+This post contains affiliate links to food tours in Tirana, Albania.
+This means I get a small commission from any bookings at no extra cost to you.

 Leave a Reply